 Danish Language and Its Origins:

 The language of Denmark is called Danish.
 It is mutually intelligible with other Nordic languages: Norwegian and Swedish.
 If you think Denmark don’t have enough mention of Vikings in its history, think again because the Danish language itself descended from Old Norse, a tongue which was common during the Vikings Era.
-There used to be a lot of traditional dialects of Danish.
+There used to be a lot of traditional dialects of Danish translation.
 They were the ones spoken by older generations but with time, they disappeared and were replaced by modern dialects.
 The younger generations are more innovative in their vocabulary.
 As for dialects, more than thirty of them are spoken in Denmark even today.
-Some of these dialects have become so different from Danish that even natives fail to understand them.
+Some of these dialects have become so different from Danish translation that even natives fail to understand them.

 As far as the writing system is concerned, Danish was used to be written in runic alphabet in its early centuries.
 Later, runic was replaced by the Latin alphabet and that’s when Danish began to emerge as a separate language from Swedish.
 By the middle of the fourteenth century, Danish began to be used as an administrative language.
 Its use in royal letters also increased its importance during this time.
 In the same period, Danish came in contact with Low German and took plenty of loanwords from it.
 But it wasn’t until it became the language of religion that people really started to take interest in it.
 Work on Danish grammar was done in the later half of the 17th century.

 So, if you want to know about your past, it could be a problem but learning all about Danish’s past is not that difficult.
-All its history and origin have been recorded and reported by various historians and linguists so that people studying Danish will have no problem figuring it out.
+All its history and origin have been recorded and reported by various historians and linguists so that people studying Danish translation will have no problem figuring it out.